2021 State of the Nation Address (Philippines)

-The 2021 State of the Nation Address was the sixth and final State of the Nation Address delivered by President Rodrigo Duterte.
+The 2021 State of the Nation Address was the sixth and last State of the Nation Address (SONA) delivered by Rodrigo Duterte, the 16th president of the Philippines, on July 26, 2021, at the Batasang Pambansa Complex.

 Preparations

 Various government agencies held meetings to discuss health protocols due to the still prevailing COVID-19 pandemic to mitigate the potential spread of COVID-19 among attendees of the State of the Nation Address (SONA).
 Attendees were required to be vaccinated, and undergo a RT-PCR test for COVID-19 two days prior to the speech and submit themselves to a rapid antigen test at the Batasang Pambansa on the day of the SONA itself.
 Attendees were given the option to attend the SONA virtually through video teleconferencing.
 15,000 police officers were deployed to the Batasang Pambansa.

 Seating and guests

 Due to the COVID-19 pandemic, only 350 people were allowed to physically attend the State of the Nation Address (SONA).
 Eight senators signified interest to physically attend the SONA.
 Vice President Leni Robredo attended the SONA virtually.